 The cosmetic dental implant is one of the recent breakthroughs in the field of dental technology.
 Dental implants are made of titanium that is surgically coiled into the jaw bone.
+See the Tips to Prevent Your Teeth Staining.
 These serve as root that helps to hold the false tooth or set of false teeth in position.
 The end result would look just like natural-looking tooth/ teeth.
 However, a dental implant is possible only when your jaw has enough bone to be able to fit the screw.

 Cosmetic dental implants are durable.
 They can last for a lifetime.
 And worry not, they don’t really demand high maintenance efforts.
 Just care for them, the way as you would for your natural teeth – brushing and flossing!
 And yes, along with regular visits to a dentist.